ashx3/Forest-Cover-Type-Prediction/README.md

 ## Context
 This dataset contains tree observations from four areas of the Roosevelt National Forest in Colorado.
 All observations are cartographic variables (no remote sensing) from 30 meter x 30 meter sections of forest.
-There are over half a million measurements total!<br>
+There are over half a million measurements total!

+## Tasks
+### Forest Cover Type Prediction
+Given data about trees and forests, let's try to predict the cover type of a given forest.

+We will use a logistic regression model to make our predictions, but first we have to deal with the imbalanced classes.<br>
 __DataSource__ -  _[KAGGLE DATASET LINK](https://www.kaggle.com/uciml/forest-cover-type-dataset)_

 ![Forest image](/images/forest.jpg)